rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao.md

 ```
 If the veto quorum (as defined by the `proposal.veto.quorum` parameter) is met, the proposal is immediately defeated and the proposer loses their bond.
 This is to dissuade spam, low quality proposals, or proposals that have not gone through off-chain processes first.
 The smartnode command `rocketpool pdao proposals finalize` is used to finalize a vetoed proposal by burning the proposer's locked RPL bond.

 The duration of period 1 is determined by the `proposal.vote.phase1.time` parameter.
-The proposal will transition to phase 2 regardless of if `proposal.quorum` is reached or not.
+The proposal will transition to phase 2 regardless of of whether `proposal.quorum` is reached or not.

 ### Vote Period 2

-During vote period 2, delegates can vote, but only their vote is only worth their **local voting power**.
+Delegates can vote during vote period 2, but only their vote is only worth their **local voting power**.
 Voters who didn't vote in period 1 will still be able to cast a vote during period 2.
 Node operators who disagree with their delegate's choice will have the opportunity to overturn their delegate's vote.

 The process of overturning a vote is pretty simple, just call `rocketpool pdao proposals vote` during vote period 2 and follow the prompts.
 The delegate's voting power will be overturned by the delegatee's voting power.